 Financial settlements with the federal government are just one side of the equation, though.
 Healthcare firms must also be concerned with civil lawsuits – especially since one recent high-profile judgment involving a major consumer brand places responsibility for employee wrongdoing with the employer.

-The Court of Appeals in the state of Indiana decided on Friday, November 14, in favor of a customer whose health information was taken by a Walgreens pharmacist and shared with a third party – as reported by Tim Evans of the Indianapolis Star.
-Specifically, the pharmacist took the prescription information of her husband’s ex-girlfriend and shared it with her husband, who in turn shared it with at least three additional parties.
+The Court of Appeals in Indiana decided on Friday, November 14, in favor of a customer whose health information was taken by a Walgreens pharmacist and shared with a third party – as reported by Tim Evans of the Indianapolis Star.
+Specifically, the pharmacist took the prescription information of her husband’s ex-girlfriend and shared it with her husband, who in turn shared it with at least three other parties.
 The victim in the healthcare data love triangle was awarded $1.44 million.

-According to the victim’s lawyer, Neal F. Eggeson, Jr., the decision was the first by an appellate court in the United States to place liability with a HIPAA covered entity (in this case Walgreens) for a data breach caused purely by employee wrongdoing.
+According to the victim’s lawyer, Neal F. Eggeson, Jr., the decision was the first by an appellate court in the United States to place liability with a HIPAA-covered entity (Walgreens) for a data breach caused purely by employee wrongdoing.

-Analysis: Case places further pressure on the industry
+Analysis: The case places further pressure on the industry

-Eggeson and other healthcare attorneys said that the judgment will serve as a legal precedent for use in future court cases around the country.
+Eggeson and other healthcare attorneys said that the judgment would serve as a legal precedent for use in future court cases around the country.

 The Indiana Court of Appeals decision effectively “‘[confirms] that privacy breach victims may hold employers accountable for the HIPAA violations of their employees,’” said Eggeson.